Shipping Samples to a Biorepository

 Sample Biobanking Eligibility

 Sample Eligibility is displayed within the OvDx LIMS.
 Current sample eligibility can be seen from the Samples Page, at the Create Batch activity step of a Workflow, or in the Shipments Module when creating a shipment.
-ORN and LIMS partners will see sample eligibility in all three locations.
-ORN only partners will see sample eligibility only within the Shipments module.
-Additionally, users will receive error messages when trying to add an ineligible sample to a shipment.
-The error messages describe why the sample is currently ineligible.
-Note: Eligibility for a sample is not static and can change with addition or revision to information or processes that the sample undergoes
+Note that eligibility for a sample is not static and can change with addition or revision to information or processes that the sample undergoes.

 Where to find Eligible Samples in OvDx

 The Ovation platform has been designed to indicate which of your samples within the system meet the minimum requirements for biobanking.
-Depending on which aspects of the Ovation platform your organization is using, you will see samples flagged as biobankable if they meet the minimum requirements.
-Refer to the type of partner you are below to see where in the platform biobankable samples are indicated.
+Where to find eligible samples in OvDx depends on which aspects of the Ovation platform your organization is using.

 Samples that are biobank eligible will be listed in your Workflow’s Create Batch Activity Step.
 Scroll down to the bottom of the Create Batch page to see a table of all available samples and their biobank eligibility status.